Protocol for unambiguous quantum state discrimination using quantum coherence: UQSD with coherence

-where $\id$ is the unit matrix for the system qudit.
-Also, since $\rho_i^A$ are pure for all $i$, the quantum states after the transformation do not contain any quantum correlation such as entanglement or quantum discord between the system qudit and the auxiliary.
-This process only generates and consumes quantum coherence in and from the auxiliary system.
-Hence, we compute the mean of coherence for the basis $\{\ket{j}_A\}_{i=0}^d$ of the auxiliary system.
-For this, we employ the measure of coherence defined by the Wigner-Yanase skew information [see Eq. (\ref{eq:coherence})] on the auxiliary system with the measurement $\Pi^A = \{\Pi_j^A = \ket{j}_A\bra{j}\}$, and define the mean of coherence as $C_{mean} := \sum_i p_i C_I(\rho^A_i|\Pi^A) = \sum_{i=1}^d p_i \Big[\sum_{j=0}^d I(\rho^A_i, \Pi_j^A)\Big]$ which reduces to
+where $\id$ is the unit operator for the system $S$.
+Also, since $\rho_i^A$ are pure for all $i$, the quantum states post the unitary operation do not contain any quantum correlation such as entanglement or quantum discord between the system $S$ and the auxiliary system $A$.
+This process only generates and consumes quantum coherence in the auxiliary system $A$.